The Marsden Marketing Blog

 Written by Stephanie Zercher on December 27, 2016

-B2B Content Marketing TipsIn our last PR-focused blog, we talked about why news releases aren’t necessarily going to get the job done for your business these days, and how you can begin to open conversations with journalists and influencers instead.
+B2B Content Marketing TipsIn a previous PR-focused blog, we talked about why news releases aren’t necessarily going to get the job done for your business these days, and how you can begin to open conversations with journalists and influencers instead.
 This time around, we’re going to talk about the next step: contributing content that editors will publish and audiences (including prospects) will take notice of.

 In this day of reduced editorial staffs and the unlimited capacity of the web, trade publications and online industry sites are as hungry for content as those who do inbound marketing.
 You don’t always have to “pay to play,” and you’re not limited to self-publishing on your website.
 Instead, if you write and submit content that meets a publication’s needs, and do it thoughtfully and well.
 This is a particularly effective tactic for small and mid-size B2B companies that want a specific, targeted audience to get to know them.